Injured downhill star Kilde calls for better World Cup race-day schedules to protect athletes | TSN

 “It’s too early for me to say whether I’ll be able to ski the way I want to and win races again,” he said, adding his first focus is on just walking again.
 “I’m pretty positive it’s going to be all good in the end.”

-Kilde wants to be heard by race organizers including the International Ski and Snowboard Federation.
+Kilde wants to be heard by race organizers including the International Ski and Snowboard Federation (FIS).

 Currently, a top skier’s day can start before sunrise and include inspecting the hill, racing, post-race ceremonies and media work at the course.
 Later, there is a televised evening event typically in a town square for another trophy presentation, media interviews and presenting start bibs for the next day’s race.